nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/jimi/logic/Logic.java)

 The `Logic` component:
-* uses the `Parser` class to parse the user command.
+* uses the `JimiParser` class to parse the user command.
 * Creates a `Command` object which is executed by the `LogicManager`.
 * Changes the model (e.g. when adding a task) and/or raise events along with the command execution.
 * Encapsulates the result of the command execution as a `CommandResult` object and passes it back to the `Ui`.